hoytnotlit/thesis/README.md

-# Exploring the extent of ethnic biases in language modeling and some debiasing techniques
+# Evaluating the extent of ethnic biases in FinBERT and exploring debiasing techniques
 Master thesis project (30 credits), Master in Language Technology, University of Gothenburg